IBM/aspera-cli/docs/README.erb.md

 ```

 > [!TIP]
-> Here we use the convenient percent selector, but the numerical ID can be used as well.
+> This example uses the percent selector, but the numerical ID can be used as well.

 To send a password reset link to a user, use command `reset_password` on the `account`.